 What is BMO SmartFolio?

-BMO SmartFolio is a robo-advisor highlighting The Bank of Montreal’s online investing endeavours.
+BMO SmartFolio is a robo-advisor highlighting The Bank of Montreal’s online investing offerings.
 The oldest bank in the country, BMO, is among the first traditional banks to offer an online investment management service.

 BMO Nesbitt Burns manages your account, and your portfolio of Exchange-Traded Funds (ETFs) primarily consists of BMO Global Asset Management.
 Despite being the oldest bank, BMO has been at the forefront of integrating technological innovations.

 Unlike many typical robo-advisor products, your portfolio is managed by a team of expert portfolio managers.
 The team of experts consists of 17 financial experts with over 300 years of combined experience.

-Available in all Canadian provinces and territories, this is not the cheapest option when it comes to online investing, and it does not feature several standard features other robo-advisors may have.
+Available in all Canadian provinces and territories, this is not the cheapest option for online investing, and it does not feature several standard features other robo-advisors may have.

 Features and Benefits

-We will discuss several key features and benefits that BMO SmartFolio offers to help you get a better grasp of what you can expect from this robo-advisor product.
+We will discuss several key features and benefits that BMO SmartFolio offers to help you better grasp what you can expect from this robo-advisor product.

 BMO SmartFolio Accounts Offered